 I Fell For It And Thousands Of Others Did, Too

 I have to admit, I took the old adage to heart about not putting all your eggs into one basket and I decided to look for another way to make money by writing on the Internet.
 I still wrote for reputable, good companies like Textbroker.
 And, even though I don't make much money writing there, I always know that I will get paid.

 Now Textbroker has something on their website that says (they've been in business for) "10 Years"...
 I know that I've been writing for them for five years and I have ALWAYS, consistently been able to trust them to pay whatever I've earned.
 My experience is that they are a business that seems to be run with honesty and integrity.

 I also love writing here on HubPages.
 I have met SO many fascinating, amazing people here!
 And I love that I can choose my own topics and receive passive income from writing.
-I've been writing here for over four years now, and I have always been paid here as well.
+I've been writing here for over eight years now, and I have always been paid here as well.
 Both of these websites provide good ways to make income from the comfort of your home.
 Textbroker is good for shorter term "now" income, HubPages is great for a longer term, more sustained source of passive income.

 Money Was The Driving Force For Some

 I'm Not Sure Pyramid Scheme Is Even The Right Description

 It's funny when I began writing this, I thought about saying that I think (in my opinion, NOT accusing them of anything) that Bubblews was a pyramid scheme.
 After researching the definition of that, though, it might not have been.
 I still have a tab open here about Ponzi schemes as I'm writing this, so now I'm thinking maybe that term would be a better fit!